NANesseth/AIS2203_Project_Sphero/README.md

 ### What does not work/ works poorly.
 - GUI and camerafeed windows lock if clicked on with the mouse cursor.
-- The robot is not very good at tracking the ball.
+- The robot could be better at tracking the ball but works.
-- Latency on the videofeed is too high.
+- Latency on the videofeed could also be improved but is >0.5s at 160x120p.

 The following files, tests and demos listed below are not implemented in relation with the Sphero RVR.
 But is a work in progress of a more advanced autonomous tracking system.